 Without affecting the general nature of clause 20.1, the Customer agrees to provide editorial input and approve (acting reasonably) content for:

-20.2.1 a press release to be used within ninety (90) days after the Commencement Date stating that the Customer has acquired the Encompass Service, including a statement from a senior executive in the Customer’s organisation on why the Encompass Service was chosen; and
+20.2.1 a press release to be used within ninety (90) days after the Commencement Date stating that the Customer has acquired the Encompass Service, including a statement from a senior executive in the Customer’s organization on why the Encompass Service was chosen; and

-20.2.2 a case study to be released within the twelve (12) months after the Commencement Date describing the Customer’s use of the Encompass Service, including a statement from a senior executive in the Customer’s organisation on the benefits gained.
+20.2.2 a case study to be released within the twelve (12) months after the Commencement Date describing the Customer’s use of the Encompass Service, including a statement from a senior executive in the Customer’s organization on the benefits gained.

 21. Anti-bribery, corruption and modern slavery